gabrieleilertsen/briefmatch/README.md

 $ make
 ```

-A set of advanced options can be provided with the CMake flag `ADVANCED_OPTIONS`,
+A set of advanced options can be provided with the CMake flag `ADVANCED_OPTIONS`:
-as such:

 ```
 $ cmake -DADVANCED_OPTIONS=1 ../